Online Reputation Management Services Explained

 How do you choose a reputation management provider?

-• White-hat only — they use genuine experience-based content and stay within platform rules, not fake reviews or black-hat tricks.
+- White-hat only — they use genuine experience-based content and stay within platform rules, not fake reviews or black-hat tricks that can get a profile flagged.

-• Transparent reporting — they report review survivability (the share of publications that survive moderation) and progress regularly.
+- Transparent reporting — they report review survivability (the share of publications that survive moderation) and progress regularly, with numbers you can check.

 How much do online reputation services cost?